Simulations for Event-Clock Automata: Computing with event-zones and distance graphs

 Since $\GG'$ is standard and has no negative cycles, we can repeat the process, fixing the value of each clock in $X$ one after the other.
 At the end of the process, we obtain a standard distance graph $\GG''$ with no negative cycles and where the value of each clock $x\in X$ has been fixed to some $\alpha_{x}\in\overline{\mathbb{R}}$.
 We still have $\sem{\GG''}\subseteq\sem{\GG}$.

 Let $v\in\V$ be defined by $v(x)=\alpha_{x}$ for all $x\in X$.
 We show that $v\in\sem{\GG''}$.
 Clearly, $v$ satisfies all the constraints $\GG''_{0x}=(\leq,\alpha_{x})$ and $\GG''_{x0}=(\leq,-\alpha_{x})$.
 Now, consider an edge $x\to y$ with weight $\GG''_{xy}=(\leqlt,c)$.
-If $\alpha_{y}=+\infty$ then $y$ is a history clock and $\GG''_{0y}=(\leq,\infty)$.
-Since $\GG''$ is standard, we deduce that $\GG''_{xy}=(\leq,\infty)$.
-Similarly, if $\alpha_{x}=-\infty$ then $x$ is a prophecy clock, $\GG''_{x0}=(\leq,\infty)$ and $\GG''_{xy}=(\leq,\infty)$.
+If $\alpha_{y}=+\infty$ then $y$ is a history clock and $\GG''_{0y}=(\leq,+\infty)$.
+Since $\GG''$ is standard, we deduce that $\GG''_{xy}=(\leq,+\infty)$.
+Similarly, if $\alpha_{x}=-\infty$ then $x$ is a prophecy clock, $\GG''_{x0}=(\leq,+\infty)$ and $\GG''_{xy}=(\leq,+\infty)$.
 In both cases we get $v\models y-x\leqlt c$.
 We assume below that $\alpha_{y}\neq+\infty$ and $\alpha_{x}\neq-\infty$.
 The cycle $x\to y\to 0\to x$ is non-negative and has weight $(\leqlt,c)+(\leq,-\alpha_{y})+(\leq,\alpha_{x})= (\leqlt,c)+(\leq,\alpha_{x}-\alpha_{y})$.
 We deduce that $(\leq,-(\alpha_{x}-\alpha_{y}))\leq(\leqlt,c)$.
 Recall that $-(b-a)=a-b$ unless $a=b\in\{-\infty,+\infty\}$.
 Since $\alpha_{y}\neq+\infty$ and $\alpha_{x}\neq-\infty$ we obtain $(\leq,\alpha_{y}-\alpha_{x})\leq(\leqlt,c)$, which implies $v\models y-x\leqlt c$.
 This concludes the proof. \end{proof}

-We will now establish a stronger result, which will be used in several proofs, as well as to show that a distance graph in normal form is \emph{canonical}, in a sense that we explain below.
+We will now establish a stronger result, which will be used in several proofs, which will also show that a distance graph in normal form is \emph{canonical}, in a sense that we explain below.
 The result (which generalizes the one from timed automata) intuitively says that if a distance graph is in normal form, then for every pair of clocks $x,y\in X\cup\{0\}$, there is a valuation $v$ in its semantics which assigns time-stamps to $x$ and $y$ such that their difference (in the extended algebra) is a value arbitrarily close to the weight of the edge $x\to y$.
 Formally,